 We apologise for the inconvenience.

 No, a transaction once made cannot be reversed.
 Please note that NPCI is only acting as a platform for processing the transaction.
 Money is transferred immediately.
 That is why we request you to check beneficiary details before transacting.
-A successful transaction cannot be reversed unless the beneficiary refunds at his own end.
+A successful transaction cannot be reversed unless the beneficiary refunds it on their own.

 You can try and raise a collect request (for VPA based transactions) and hope that the user will return the same.
 There is no guarantee that your amount will be reversed.